Guidance for Symptoms, Positive Cases and Exposure

 What do I do if I am exposed to a positive case?

-Individuals exposed to a positive case are not required to stay away from others as long as they remain asymptomatic, but they should exercise the following precautions:
+Individuals exposed to a positive case should exercise the following precautions:

 • Wear a well-fitting mask around others, especially indoors, for 10 days after the last date of exposure.